openwi-re/editions/020/edition.md

 ---
 Edition: 20
 Release: November 12th, 2017
-Subject: openwire //
+Subject: openwire // elections, gay pride in India, and the death of the SSN
-Preview: A new leak reveals the financial secrets of the global elite.
-A right wing blogger turns out to not ever have existed.
+Preview: China bans tourism to North Korea.
+Canada extends parental leave.
+The paradise papers, continued.
 ---

 ### Photo